Contested vs. Uncontested Divorce in Arizona: Cost, Time, and Process

 - Child support.
 The calculated amount based on Arizona's guidelines.

 If you agree on all of these points, your divorce is uncontested.
 The process is administrative: you file paperwork, wait the required period, and a judge signs off.
+Our walks through every step.

 What Makes a Divorce "Contested"?